 The properties of hydraulic limes are:

-- Forms a thin paste with water and do not dissolve in water.
+- Forms a thin paste with water and does not dissolve in water.

-- Its binding property improves if its fine powder is mixed with sand and kept in the form of heap for a week, before using.
+- Its binding property improves if its fine powder is mixed with sand and kept in the form of a heap for a week, before use.

 (iii) Poor lime:

 It contains more than 30% clay.
 Its colour is muddy.
 It has poor binding property.
 The mortar made with such lime is used for inferior works.

 IS 712-1973 classifies lime as class A, B, C, D and E.